uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/mkl-rng-bits.rst

 bits
 ====

-Class is used for generation of underlying engine integer reccurence.
+Class is used for generation of underlying engine integer recurrence.

 .. _onemkl_rng_bits_description: